rackerlabs/rackspace-how-to/content/cloud-servers/investigating-compromised-servers.md

 ### Find the point of entry

-If you find helpful information by using the tools in the previous sections, you might also have a timestamp for the time that the malicious file(s) were installed on the server.
+If you find helpful information by using the tools in the previous sections, you might also have a timestamp for the time that the malicious file or files were installed on the server.

 You can use that timestamp to review your website's access logs for suspicious entries that were added during that time period.
 If you find something suspicious, you can cross-reference it with the location of the malicious files to narrow down the point of entry.